fab

 NOTE: You don't need to be on maxwell to use this module.
 If you have the HDF files on your local

-will then happpily run on your local machine.
+fab will then happily run on your local machine.

 xarray, dask and the Maxwell HPC cluster